Brave Hurt: How NOT to Win the New Hampshire Highland Games

-Highland Gamer Bill Crawford of Concord demonstrates a perfect toss of the caber.
-By the way, when not kilted, our brawny instructor Bill Crawford has a whole other side to him.
+Below, Crawford demonstrates a perfect toss of the caber.
+By the way, when not kilted, our brawny instructor has a whole other side to him.
 His day job is as a hospitalist (a doctor who works exclusively in a hospital) at Concord Hospital.
 He’s been tending to patients there since 2004.
 His impressive background includes a degree from New York Medical College, a surgical residency at Lahey Clinic and a family medicine residency at Dartmouth-Hitchcock Hospital.

 The caber (Scottish Gaelic for “pole”) is slightly tapered and rounded at the bottom so the contestant can cup his hands beneath it.
 Due to the unique nature of the equipment, there are no standardized specifications to a caber.
 Neither Spaulding nor Nike make equipment like cabers or Braemar stones.
 Crawford and other athletes use rocks and lumber they’ve harvested just “looking around” riverbeds, forests and the like.
 Can you imagine Tom Brady going to a farm to select which hog to make his “pigskin” out of?